How to Pet a Dog and Interact With Them (The Right Way)

 Ask For Permission First

 It’s not just about the dog’s comfort; it’s also about respect for the owner.
 You’re acknowledging the dog’s boundaries and the owner’s feelings by asking for permission.
-If an owner ever declines, they don’t owe you an explanation, and you need to respect their wishes – you are not entitled to pet a dog that isn’t yours!

-Approaching With Care & The Dog’s Body Language
+Read The Dog’s Body Language

 Dogs, like humans, have personal bubbles, which should always be respected – even if the owner permits you.
 It is best practice to wait and let the dog approach you first.
-Though keep in mind that dogs who aren’t sure may just be curious about you and don’t want to be touched.

 - Cautiously sniffs you but is ready to leap back at the slightest movement or sound